cambridge-cares/TheWorldAvatar/MARIE_SEQ2SEQ/deployment/README.md

 # Deployment for Marie

+## Architecture

+Based on the principle of separation of concerns, the application architecture comprises two main components:

+- Flask app: serves as the point of entry to Marie via a browser-based UI
+- Triton server: exposes the translation model

+Additionally, the Flask app has a dependency on the knowledge graph server that hosts the OntoSpecies triples.

 ## Local deployment (Docker)

+1. Update the environment variables in `triton-variables.env`.

 1. Spin up the services ` docker compose -f "docker-compose.local.yaml" up -d --build`.